 2. COPD (chronic obstructive pulmonary disease)

 COPD is an obstructive lung disease that makes it hard to breathe.
 It causes serious long-term disability and early death.
 COPD starts by making it hard to be active, such as playing with a grandchild, then usually gets worse, until climbing a short set of stairs or even walking to get the mail is exhausting or impossible.
 It can leave people stuck in their homes, unable to do the things they want or see friends.
 About 85% to 90% of all COPD is caused by cigarette smoking.
-COPD is the fourth leading cause of death in the United States.
+COPD is the sixth leading cause of death in the United States.

 3. Heart Disease